polimi-aos-lab/aos-linux-cheatsheet/cs.linux.kernel.md

 // Converts a number of nanoseconds to a ktime_t value. ktime_t ns_to_ktime(u64 ns);

-// Moves the timer forward by the specified interval. ktime_t hrtimer_forward_now(struct hrtimer *timer, ktime_t interval);
+// Moves the timer forward by the specified interval
+// (in any case is relative).
+ktime_t hrtimer_forward_now(struct hrtimer *timer,
+ktime_t interval);

+// Cancels a timer.
+int hrtimer_cancel(struct hrtimer *timer);

 ```

 ## Misc